Targeted Therapy for Prostate Cancer

 • Niraparib + abiraterone (Akeega®) (combination of a PARP inhibitor (niraparib) and an antiandrogen (abiraterone))

-All of these drugs are meant to treat people with metastatic, castration-resistant prostate cancer (mCRPC).
+These drugs are meant to treat people with certain forms of metastatic, castration-resistant prostate cancer (mCRPC).
 This refers to prostate cancer that has spread to other parts of the body and does not respond to treatments that lower testosterone.
+Niraparib + abiraterone can also be used to treat certain forms of metastatic, castration-sensitive prostate cancer (mCSPC).
+This refers to prostate cancer that has spread to other parts of the body and does respond to treatments that lower testosterone.
 These drugs are meant only for people whose cancer cells have a mutation in a certain DNA repair gene.2-5

 What are the possible side effects?